yllvar/polygon-arb-engine/README.md

 - Enable caching (default 24h)
 - Run on server with good connectivity
 - Use direct mode for fastest scanning

-## Contributing

-Contributions welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new features
-4. Submit a pull request

 ## License